RezzFayyazi/CACyber/README.md

 3) Rank Distance: Mask Language Modeling (MLM) with the pre-trained language models, namely RoBERTa and SecureBERT, to measure the distance of ground truth predictions between RoBERTa and SecureBERT.

 ## Usage
 To be able to use the metrics, you need a domain-specific dictionary.
 You can run the "extract_dict.py" file, which is based on entropy to extract your desired dictionary.
 In this file, you need to pass two datasets.
 The first one should be the domain-specific dataset as you want to extract prominent and rare words in comparison with the second dataset, which should be a very general dataset containing general English words.
 For example, you can give the CVE descriptions and IMDB reviews to get the prominent words occuring in the CVEs.
-Here is the way of how to run it:
+Here is the way of how to run it.
 ```python
 python cybersec_vocabulary.py --dataset_Q <DATASET_NAME> --path_Q <DATASET_PATH> --dataset_Q_prime <DATASET_NAME> --path_Q_prime <DATASET_PATH>
 ```
-This will create a .csv file for you to use as your dictionary.

 After you have your dictionary, you can now use the metrics to evaluate the performance of cybersecurity sentences.
 Here is the way to run it: